What's New at AUT

 - The range of A-rated AUT researchers in the latest PBRF rankings reached across hugely diverse fields, from linguistics to neuro-epidemiology.

-- The University’s physical growth has also been substantial with major development projects including the AUT Business School, the Sir Paul Reeves Building, and the world-class sports development and research centre AUT Millennium.
+- AUT’s physical growth has also been substantial with major development projects including the AUT Business School, the Sir Paul Reeves Building, and the world-class sports development and research centre AUT Millennium.

 - AUT’s expansion has included several other specialist facilities such as New Zealand’s only radio astronomy observatory in Warkworth, and the country’s most advanced additive manufacturing centre with state-of-the-art equipment capable of 3D printing in plastics and metals, top quality video and motion capture studios, a hi-tech textile design laboratory, and a world-class facility for teaching culinary arts and hospitality management.